prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>SHA of Alertmanager container image to be deployed.
+<p>sha of Alertmanager container image to be deployed.
 Defaults to the value of <code>version</code>.
 Similar to a tag, but the SHA explicitly deploys an immutable container image.
 Version and Tag are ignored if SHA is set.
 Deprecated: use &lsquo;image&rsquo; instead.
 The image digest can be specified as part of the image URL.</p>